ormorni/tau_split/README.md

 ## Installation

 Executables for Windows and Linux are available in the Releases section of the GitHub repository.
+Alternatively, to compile the progrm from the source code, first install the Rust programming language, which can be installed from the [official website](https://rust-lang.org/).
+After Rust is installed, the Tau-Split algorithm can be installed by typing `cargo install tausplit` in the command line, or by cloning the repository and running `cargo install --path .` in the repository directory.

 Once the executable is downloaded, open the command line in the directory where the executable was downloaded.
 The basic usage is
 ```bash